Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism

+\begin{description}[leftmargin=8pt] \item[Bufferize] stores portions of the stream to on-chip memory in linear order and outputs a stream of \emph{buffers} (a read-only reference to the allocated on-chip memory).
+The stream of buffers created by \stepops{Bufferize} becomes the input to \stepops{Streamify}, where any control-flow operator or shape operator (except Reshape) can be inserted between the two.
+The amount of data to be stored in on-chip memory is determined by the \emph{bufferize rank} argument.
+As shown in \Cref{fig:bufferize-example}, STeP allows the bufferized inner dimensions to be dynamic-regular dimensions and the outermost bufferize dimension can be a dynamic-ragged dimension.

+\item[Streamify] supports reading data stored in on-chip memory by a dynamic number of times using a reference stream as shown in \Cref{fig:bufferize-example}.
+When the buffer shape contains only static-regular dimensions, it supports affine reads over the buffer using its stride and shape arguments (similar to \stepops{LinearOffChipLoad}); otherwise, it linearly streams the tensor referenced by each buffer. \end{description}

-\subsubsection{Dynamic routing and merging operators}
+\subsubsection{Dynamic Routing and Merging Operators}

-To efficiently support data-dependent control flow and dynamic parallelism, the routing and merging capabilities presented in this section are crucial.
-Many prior SDA abstractions~\cite{spatial, revet, streamit} either lack support for dynamic routing and merging or only support it under specific restrictions that significantly limit the available parallelism.
-Therefore, STeP introduces dynamic routing and merging operators that can operate on flexible data types.
+These operators capture the essential routing and merging patterns to express data-dependent control flow and dynamic parallelism efficiently.
+STeP's dynamic routing and merging operators allow for flexible data types, while many prior SDA abstractions~\cite{spatial, revet, streamit} either lack support altogether or only support it under specific restrictions that significantly limit available parallelism.